- Art & Photography

 This module includes studying different theories of religion, sociological explanations of the purpose and role of religion, religious organisations, religions and social groups, and the debate of secularisation.

-4 - Crime and Deviance with Research Methods and Theory
+- Crime and Deviance with Theory and Research Methods

 This module includes studying theories of crime and deviance; explanations of the social distribution of crime and deviance trends; contemporary issues in the sociology of crime such as effects of globalisation and the mass media; sociological views of the criminal justice system, and the study of research methods and theory.

-This course requires students to complete extended essays and so a Grade B or above in English Language GCSE is required.
+This course requires students to complete extended essays and so a Grade 5 or above in English Language GCSE and English Literature GCSE is required.

 For further information please visit www.aqa.org.uk/subjects/sociology